peterkwells/dataportability/pages/overview.md

+# GDPR, Data Portability and Data About Multiple People

+## Exploring rights to data portability when the data describes more than one person

+### May 2018

 In collaboration with the [Open Data Institute](https://theodi.org/), IF researched how data portability could work when data is about multiple people.
 For example energy bills tell reveal who we live with.